 Downloading the latest Android Q beta onto your Pixel might be tempting, but Google’s newest beta release is causing problems for some Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, and Pixel 3a XL users.

-Google’s rolled out an Android Q beta for Pixel devices, and select phones from Android OEMs like LG and Sony, ahead of an official release later on this year.
+Google’s rolled out an Android Q beta for Pixel devices, and select phones from Android OEMs like LG and Sony, ahead of the official release later on this year.

 The Android Q preview gives users a chance to try the operating system’s new features ahead of the public release.
 The beta will also help Google squash bugs before the software ships out to millions of people around the world in Q3.